If the results of your bowel screen home test are not normal, you will need to have another, more detailed test. This is called a colonoscopy.

 You will be offered tea or coffee and toast.

 A nurse will give you written post-procedure instructions.
 They will remove any identification bands.

-A member of the medical team will speak with you before you go home and a copy of the report will be sent to your GP.
+A member of our medical team will speak with you before you go home.
+They will tell you if we took any samples or if we removed any polyps.
+You will get the results in 2 weeks.
+A copy of the report will be sent to your GP.

 If you need a follow-up appointment, you will get a letter about this with the time and date.